National Lakeshore Presents Second Artist-in-Residence Program

 Contact: Lisa Myers, 231-326-5134

-Superintendent Dusty Shultz is pleased to introduce the second Artist-in-Residence (AIR) of 2006 at Sleeping Bear Dunes National Lakeshore.
-Mary Brodbeck of Kalamazoo, Michigan is living in the Lakeshore for three weeks, immersing herself into the natural wonders of the dunes, forests, beaches and into the varied cultural landscapes this national treasure provides.
-She will also present a public program highlighting her work on Friday, October 27 at 2:00 p.m.
+Superintendent Dusty Shultz is pleased to introduce the second Artist-in-Residence (AIR) of 2007 at Sleeping Bear Dunes National Lakeshore.
+Margaret Huddy, a watercolor artist from Alexandria, VA, is living in the Lakeshore for three weeks, immersing herself into the natural wonders of the dunes, forests, beaches and the varied cultural landscapes this national treasure provides.
+She will also present a public program highlighting her work on Friday, October 26 at 2:00 p.m.

-On Friday, October 27 at 2:00 p.m., Ms. Brodbeck will present an informative program about her artwork and residency.
+On Friday, October 26 at 2:00 p.m., Ms. Huddy will present an informative program about her artwork and residency.
 This one-hour presentation is free, open to the public, and will take place in the auditorium of the Philip Hart Visitor Center on Highway 72 in Empire.
 Works of art by previous Artists-In-Residence are on display in the auditorium.
-Please call 231-326-5134 for more information.

 Sleeping Bear Dunes National Lakeshore has sponsored the AIR program for over a decade and it is open, through competition, to American writers, composers and visual artists, whose work can be influenced and enhanced by the outstanding features that are protected by the National Park Service and enjoyed by millions of visitors year after year.
 In exchange for the opportunity to live in the park for a short period, Artists-in-Residence donate an original piece of art to the park, interact with visitors while conducting their craft, and offer at least one public presentation of their work in a formal setting.
 There are only two sessions (September and October) available each year.
-Click here for more information about the Aritist-in-Residence Program.
+For more details, please call the park at 231-326-5134.